sarosh123/iCart/document.md

 Implementation
 ---------------
-Changed the background ofsignIn screen
+Changed the background of signIn screen
 Added new file in asset folder where we can easily add products and which will dynamically be placed in product list.

 Application PROs